Halkidiki, the Bright Peninsula

 4 – HOTELS FOR FAMILIES

 - Porto Sani is a little gem that is nestled on the shores of the Kassandra Peninsula.
 Most recently, this facility was named among the “Top 10 Luxury Hotels in the World” by the TripAdvisor Travelers’ Choice Awards 2019.
+By the way, you can read our article on this subject right here!
 With its panoramic views of Mount Olympus, its two private beaches and its bespoke wellness programs, this intimate address enchants demanding families who seek tranquility and a change of scenery.
 In a slightly bohemian shabby-chic spirit that combines greige, cream and white, Porto Sani is the definition of luxury without ostentation.
 The family suites and their large surface areas welcome families in a comfortable setting.
 The toddlers are spoilt for choice, as the facility offers a range of activities worthy of real professionals: football courses in partnership with the Chelsea FC Foundation are organized for the future Messi and Ronaldo between the ages of 4 at 16 years old.
 Tennis fans are not left out and can tread the clay with coaches at the Rafa Nadal Tennis Center!
 Great activities between two swims!

 - Greece is undoubtedly a family-friendly destination!
 A sumptuous 5-star hotel in North of Greece, the Sani Club, which was recently named among the “Top 10 Best Hotels for Families in the World” by TripAdvisor Traveler’s Choice Awards 2019, has all it requires to enchant families and nature lovers.
 Nestled on the Kassandra peninsula, in the heart of a 400-hectare private reserve, Sani Club is bordered by a white sand beach, with Mount Olympus standing on the other side of the bay.
 In the shadow of the mountain of gods, the entire family is transported to a different world, between the clear waters of the Aegean Sea and the bright green of the nearby pine forest.
 From the facility’s family services’ point of view, the Sani Club shouldn’t be left out as it offers a wide range of activities to its little guests: mini Olympic games or night hikes are on the program, not to mention the range of water activities and introductions to sailing.